MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/supl-csp.md

 For OMA DM, if the format for this node is incorrect the entry will be ignored and an error will be returned, but the configuration service provider will continue processing the rest of the parameters.

 <a href="" id="version"></a>**Version**
 Optional.
-Determines which SUPL major version the GPS driver should use.
-(Refer to the FullVersion field for extended usage.)
-For SUPL 1.0.0, set this value to `1`.
-For SUPL 2.0.0, set this value to `2`.
+Determines the major version of the SUPL protocol to use.
+For SUPL 1.0.0, set this value to 1.
+For SUPL 2.0.0, set this value to 2.
 The default is 1.
+Refer to FullVersion to define the minor version and the service indicator.

 <a href="" id="fullversion"></a>**FullVersion**
 Added in the next major release of Windows 10.
 Optional.
-Determines which full version (X, Y, or Z) the GPS driver should use.
-X, Y, and Z are the major, minor, and service indicator versions, respectively.
-If FullVersion field is defined, a Version field that defines only the major version is ignored.
+Determines the full version (X.Y.Z where X, Y, and Z are the major version, the minor version, and the service indicator, respectively) of the SUPL protocol to use.
+The default is 1.0.0.
+If FullVersion is defined, Version field is ignored.

 <a href="" id="mccmncpairs"></a>**MCCMNCPairs**
 Required.
 List all of the MCC and MNC pairs owned by the mobile operator.
 This list is used to verify that the UICC matches the network and SUPL can be used.
 When the UICC and network do not match, the device uses the default location service and does not use SUPL.